Working DC battery to AC inverter projects we have built:

 Statistics:

-- Turbine: ES&D LH 1000 low head propeller
+• Turbine: ES&D LH 1000 low head propeller

-- Generator: 30 amp permanent magnet
+• Generator: 30 amp permanent magnet

-- Operating Head: 8 feet
+• Operating Head: 8 feet

-- Output: Up to 30 amps at 24 volts
+• Output: Up to 30 amps at 24 volts

-- Inverter: Outback 3500 watt
+• Inverter: Outback 3500 watt

-- Voltage controller, Xantrex C 60
+• Voltage controller, Xantrex C 60

-This is a good example of an off grid home power electrical package that can operate without an hydro or solar charge source.
+This is a good example of an off grid home power electrical package that can operate without any hydro or solar charge source.
 By running a gas or diesel generator for several hours a day, sufficient charge is stored to operate from the battery for the rest of the night and day, thus saving gas, money and noise pollution.

-Vented battery box with four Surett S-600 batteries.
-450 amp hour (20hr) capacity at 24 volts.
+Vented battery box with four Surett S-550 batteries.
+428 amp hour (20hr) capacity at 24 volts.

 The owner and the new hydro turbine during construction.
 The power house and penstock was installed by the owner.